yatzyt/LolDamageCalc/README.md

 Goal: Build a damage calculator for League of Legends.

-Data is taken from Riot Games' Dragon data set.
+Data in Resources folder is taken from Riot Games' Dragon data set.